We’ve all been there.

 It’s actually pretty damn hot… but completely frustrating at the same time.

 The important thing for you to know about avoidant boyfriends is that while they may appear to the world as confident and aloof, they are scared at heart.
-Maybe they have been hurt in the past and have developed an armor that will stop them getting hurt again.
+Maybe they have been hurt in the past and have developed an armor that will stop them from getting hurt again.

 If your boyfriend is like this, then remember that he is putting up barriers not because he doesn’t care.
 It’s because being cared for makes him vulnerable in a way that feels uncomfortable for him.